The following outlines what you must do if you wish to buy or sell cattle.

 Whenever cattle are sold or moved to another property with a different PIC a

-Vendor Declaration must be provided to the person in charge of the stock at the destination property.
+movement document must be provided to the person in charge of the stock at the destination property.
+A movement document can either be a National Vendor Declaration (NVD) or Tasmanian Generic Vendor Declaration (GVD).
 This applies for any change of ownership.

-Both parties are to keep a copy for a minimum of 2 years.
+For cattle, both parties are to keep a copy of the movement document for a minimum of 7 years.

 Movements